Plugin Setup

 hook('fetchMany', async (payload) => {

-// This will be called for all models regardless of their scopeId
+// This will be called for all collections regardless of their scopeId

 }, {